-59. Minutes of general meeting
+60. Minutes of general meeting

-- (1) The secretary, or a person authorised by the committee from time to time, must take and keep minutes of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - (3) In addition, the minutes of each annual general meeting must record - (a) the names of the ordinary members attending the meeting; and - (b) any proxy forms given to the chairperson of the meeting under rule 53(8); and - (c) the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(ii) or (iii); and - (d) any report of the review or auditor's report on the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(iv). - (4) The minutes of a general meeting must be entered in the Association's minute book within 30 days after the meeting is held.

-- (a) the chairperson of the meeting; or - (b) the chairperson of the next general meeting. - (6) When the minutes of a general meeting have been signed as correct they are, in the absence of evidence to the contrary, taken to be proof that - (a) the meeting to which the minutes relate was duly convened and held; and - (b) the matters recorded as having taken place at the meeting took place as recorded; and - (c) any election or appointment purportedly made at the meeting was validly made.
+- (1) The secretary, or a person authorised by the committee from time to time, must take and keep minutes of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - (3) In addition, the minutes of each annual general meeting must record - (a) the names of the ordinary members attending the meeting; and - (b) any proxy forms given to the chairperson of the meeting under rule 53(8); and - (c) the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(ii) or (iii); and - (d) any report of the review or auditor's report on the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(iv). - (4) The minutes of a general meeting must be entered in the Association's minute book within 30 days after the meeting is held. - (5) The chairperson must ensure that the minutes of a general meeting are reviewed and signed as correct by - (a) the chairperson of the meeting; or - (b) the chairperson of the next general meeting. - (6) When the minutes of a general meeting have been signed as correct they are, in the absence of evidence to the contrary, taken to be proof that - (a) the meeting to which the minutes relate was duly convened and held; and - (b) the matters recorded as having taken place at the meeting took place as recorded; and - (c) any election or appointment purportedly made at the meeting was validly made.